Collect Trellix Endpoint Security (HX) Audit (formerly FireEye HX) logs

 Restart the Bindplane agent to apply the changes

-To restart the Bindplane agent in Linux, do the following:
+To restart the Bindplane agent in Linux:

 1. Run the following command: